The-Sycorax/DenaroWalletClient/README.md

 ## Usage Documentation
 - ### Command-Line Interface:

-    **Overview**: The wallet client provides a rebust CLI for operting the Denaro Wallet Client.
+    **Overview**: The wallet client provides a rebust CLI for operating the Denaro Wallet Client.
     The CLI supports various sub-commands along with their corresponding options.

     *Note: To ensure a high level of security, this wallet client is designed with an auto-delete feature for encrypted wallets.
 After 10 unsuccessful password attempts, the wallet will be automatically deleted in order to protect its contents and safeguard against unauthorized access.
 (For more details, please refer to: [feat: Wallet Annihilation](https://github.com/The-Sycorax/DenaroWalletClient/commit/e347b6622d47415ddc531e8b3292c96b42128c9a))*